What does Web Hosting Checker do?

 What is a domain name?

-A domain name is a Net resource name that corresponds to a specific IP address of a server on the Internet.
+A domain name is a Net resource name that corresponds to a specific IP address of a server host on the Internet.
 It is a website address that you type in the browser's address bar to open any web page.

 An example of the domain name is - google.com.
 Remember, the complete site's URL you see in the browser's address bar may look https://www.google.com.
 Here, https is the protocol, and www is a subdomain.
-You have to purchase a domain from registrars like Google Domains (URL: https://domains.google) for a specific period, and continue the subscription continuously to keep it under your ownership.
+You have to purchase a domain name from registrars like Google Domains (URL: https://domains.google) for a specific period, and continue the subscription continuously to keep it under your ownership.

 What is web hosting?